On Friday morning, the Pittsburgh Penguins announced that Ron Hextall has been relieved of his duties as General Manager.

-Now why does this matter for the Philadelphia Flyers?
-Well because now Hextall is looking for a job and it would be no surprise if the Flyers brought him back.
+Why does this matter for the Philadelphia Flyers?
+Well, Hextall is looking for a job, it would be no surprise if the Flyers brought him back.

-According to Tony Androckitis following the news of Hextall being fired, he noted a Flyers reunion with Ron Hextall is not out of the question.
-Saying, “not to rule out the possibility of Hextall returning to the Flyers restructured front office”
+According to Tony Androckitis, following the news of Hextall being fired, he noted a Flyers reunion with the former goaltender is not out of the question.

 2014: D Travis Sanheim (Rd 1, 17th Overall), F Oskar Lindblom (Rd 5, 138th Overall)